sharadregoti/tyk-docs/tyk-docs/content/api-management/automations.md

 key via a Kubernetes secret using `global.secrets.useSecretName` field.
 The secret should contain a key called `OperatorLicense`

+Note: If you are using `global.secrets.useSecretName`, you must configure the operator license in the referenced Kubernetes secret. `global.license.operator` will not be used in this case.

 #### Option 2: Install Tyk Operator via stand-alone Helm Chart

 If you prefer to install Tyk Operator separately, follow this section to install Tyk Operator using Helm.